lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ```
 ## Hibernation modus aka deep sleep

-In most setups, simply closing the lid will probably trigger deep sleep.
+In most setups, simply closing the lid will probably trigger a deep sleep.
 Check that it works using the command line:
 ```
 $ systemctl suspend -i
 ```